 2. Standard luggage

-Feel free to bring as much as you want to, as you can keep your bags at the base in Biograd hotel for the entire trip.
+Feel free to bring as much as you want to, as you can keep your bags at the base for the entire trip.
 That means you won’t have to skip from accommodation to accommodation at all during the adventure.

 We will prepare a hybrid sports bike, the mighty Kona Splice Deluxe to set you up properly for the adventure.

-This multipurpose, rugged, and efficient two-wheeled hybrid makes urban and off-road exploration fun and easy (NOTE: on our adventures, we will stick to the road exclusively).
+This multipurpose, rugged, and efficient two-wheeled hybrid makes urban and off-road exploration fun and easy.
 Kona is a great choice, meaning you don’t need to carry your own ride on this trip.
 Of course, if you can’t bear to be parted from it for a week, do bring it along.

 See you in Croatia